archeofoss/archeofoss2020/abstracts/d-erasmo.md

 title: "Analysis of urban mobility in 18th century Rome: a research approach through GIS platform"
 description: "Analysis of urban mobility in 18th century Rome: a research approach through GIS platform"
 layout: article-slim
-img: /images/abstracts/d-erasmo-03.jpg
 images:
   - abstracts/d-erasmo-01.jpg|Fig. 1.
 The image is the result of mapping the paths of ordinary people during different years of the 18th century.
 The base maps visible in the background are the Nuova Topografia di Roma and Google Satellite.
   - abstracts/d-erasmo-02.jpg|Fig. 2.
-The image shows the result obtained from the mapping of the “home-work” paths of 1739.
+The image shows the result obtained from the mapping of the "home-work" paths of 1739.
 The base maps visible in the background are the Nuova Topografia di Roma and Google Satellite.
   - abstracts/d-erasmo-03.jpg|Fig. 3.
-A heatmap that shows the main roads crossed during the 18th century’s processions.
+A heatmap that shows the main roads crossed during the 18th century's processions.
 The colour scale shows the frequency the road has been used.
 The base maps in the background are the Nuova Topografia di Roma and Google Satellite.
 ---

 **Domizia D’Erasmo**